-1. The data flow source-node generates an RSVP Path message, and sends the message toward the data flow destination-node.

-- 2. The CMTS intercepts the downstream RSVP Path message, stores "path state" from the message, updates the "previous hop address" in the message, and forwards the message. - 3.
-The CM forwards the downstream RSVP Path message to the destination-node without processing. - 4.
+- 1. The data flow source-node (behind a CM) generates an RSVP Path message, and sends the message toward the data flow destination-node. - 2.
+The CM forwards the upstream RSVP Path message to the destination-node without processing. - 3.
+The CMTS intercepts the upstream RSVP Path message, stores "path state" from the message, updates the "previous hop address" in the message, and forwards the message. - 4.
 The data flow destination-node receives the RSVP Path message, and replies with an RSVP Resv message to request a reservation of resources for the data flow from the source-node to itself.
-The RSVP Resv message is sent to the "previous hop" of the Path message - the CMTS.

-- 5. The CM forwards the upstream RSVP Resv message to the CMTS without processing. - 6.
-The CMTS receives the upstream RSVP Resv message, and processes the message flow spec using its "admission control" and "policy control" modules (in cooperation with the CMTS upstream bandwidth scheduler).
-The rest of this section assumes that the reservation message is accepted by the CMTS. - 7.
-The CMTS sends the "Dynamic Service Addition" MAC message to the CM.
-The message includes a new SID and the "filter spec" from the RSVP Resv message. - 8.
-The CM receives the "Dynamic Service Addition" MAC message, stores the new SID and "filter spec", and sends the "Dynamic Service Response" MAC message to the CMTS. - 9.
-The CMTS receives the "Dynamic Service Response" MAC message, and forwards the RSVP Resv message to its "previous hop."
+The RSVP Resv message is sent to the "previous hop" of the Path message toward the CMTS. - 5.
+The CMTS receives the downstream RSVP Resv message, and processes the message flow spec using its "admission control" and "policy control" modules (in cooperation with the CMTS upstream bandwidth scheduler).
+Note that the CMTS must account for available resources on the CMTS-NSI as well as the RFI.
+The rest of this section assumes that the reservation message is accepted by the CMTS. - 6.
+The CMTS sends the "Dynamic Service Addition" MAC message to the CM.The message includes a new SID and the "filter spec" from the RSVP Resv message.

+- 7. The CM receives the "Dynamic Service Addition" MAC message, stores the new SID and "filter spec", and sends the "Dynamic Service Response" MAC message to the CMTS. - 8.
+The CMTS receives the "Dynamic Service Response" MAC message, and forwards the RSVP Resv message to its "previous hop." - 9.
+The CM forwards the downstream RSVP Resv message to the source-node without processing.